-The Departments of Labor and Homeland Security on Oct.
-6 released new rules that will make it more difficult and expensive to employ some H-1B workers and other foreign professionals.
+The Department of Labor and Department of Homeland Security on Oct.
+6 released new rules that will make it more difficult and expensive to employ H-1B workers and other foreign professionals.

 The most immediate and dramatic rule change came from the Department of Labor, which greatly increased the minimum wages H-1B workers and employment-based green card seekers must be paid.

-“Over the course of a day or so, what they consider the minimum prevailing wage really jumped substantially,” said Caplan & Earnest partner Brad Hendrick.
+“Over the course of a day or so, what they consider the minimum prevailing wage really jumped substantially,” said Caplan & Earnest member Brad Hendrick.

 Holland & Hart partner Roger Tsai said the rule, which took effect immediately, has had “whiplash-like effects” for employers.
 According to Tsai, some employers who had been preparing to file H-1B extensions for people already approved for H-1B status are now reconsidering whether to move forward with the applications.

 “There has been a significant jump in the prevailing wage, anywhere from 30 to 60%,” Tsai said.
 “It may price out some positions and may price out some employers.”